Baby hatch: United States

 Baby hatches in the United States are generally called "newborn safety devices" or "newborn safety incubators."
 The first known installation of baby hatches in the United States was in Arizona in approximately 2001.
 Known as "drawers," the devices were installed primarily in Maricopa County, where six drawers exist at local hospitals as of May 2023.
 Beginning in 2016, the Indiana-based nonprofit corporation Safe Haven Baby Boxes began installing its own branded "Safe Haven Baby Boxes" in locations throughout Indiana, the first in 2016.
-As of April 2023, there were 153 baby hatches installed and in use in eleven states, primarily Indiana, which has nearly 100 hatches in operation.
-Other states with baby hatches include Ohio, Arkansas, New Mexico, Kentucky, and Florida.
-As of May 2023, eight additional states have enacted laws authorizing installation of baby hatches, though none have been installed.
+As of June 2026, there were 456 baby hatches installed in 29 states, primarily Indiana and Florida, each of which has more than 100 hatches in operation.